alcesleo/git-101/slides.md

 ## Going back in time

 - `checkout`
+- `reset --hard`
 - `revert`
-- `reset --hard`

 Note:
-- Checkout can also be to a commit, or any ref
+- Checkout moves your HEAD
+- Reset moves what HEAD points to
+    - `--hard` means fuck the index
+    - This makes the history in the future here hard to find, since commits can only link backwards
 - Create a new commit without the chosen commit
-- Move your branch pointer, this makes the history after that point hard to find

 ---